hzeller/trs80-100-schematic/README.md

 in the original schematic which were chosen to simplify the PCB layout (for instance, there are versions for 40H244 for M15, M21, M23, and M32).

-Some parts are slightly rearranged to improve readability.
+Some parts are slightly rearranged to improve readability and make areas less visually crowded.

 Some readability improvements have been done in the address demultiplexing section to more easily see the `AD[0..7]` bus being buffered to the AD-bus and